m15r/react-native-wiz/README.md

 ...
 ```

-2. Next, determine the order/position in queue for each item with the `queue` prop.
+2. Next, determine the order/position in queue for each item using the `queue` prop in ascending order.
+Using the same queue position twice will result in unexpected behavior.

 ```jsx
 ...